 Our path is less about “what to do” and “who to be with” then it is a giving of oneself to the movement of silence and light that is reaching up from the depths of original being to the feeling nerves of the heart.
 When the feeling nerves of the heart begin to warm with this light of our path, we must go, and we must go all the way.
 This path leads through everything that we have set in the way of this direct experience of our own passionate originality.

 If we have become incrusted with ideas and identities, these will be exposed.
 If we have become tense and fearful, this will be seen.
 If we are entangled and dependent on things to give us a feeling of security and well-being, these will be revealed.
 Whatever we have created that prevents the recognition of our original Self will be touched and tested by the fire of this light of our true path.
 Our path will take everything from us, and then everything returns.
 This is why we must go all the way.
 We can’t keep turning away.

 The heat of this fire is why we turn away.
 This fire is total; it leaves nothing; it wants everything.
 But this hot fire and its relentless burning ends in great peace, great strength, great clarity.
 And all of this will be without knowing it.
 We will be it, by going all the way on the path that opens for us when the feeling nerves of the heart are heard, and listened to, and moved with in cataclysms and disasters of passionate self-acceptance.

 May everyone be at peace, in love, and know their most perfect Self.

-“Echoes in Silence” is a bi-weekly column by Robert Rabbin–author, speaker, and advisor–who has spend thirty years using self-inquiry as a means to explore the true nature of self, mind, reality, and consciousness.
+Robert Rabbin was an author, speaker, and advisor–who spent over 40 years using self-inquiry as a means to explore the true nature of self, mind, reality, and consciousness.